dbos-inc/dbos-docs/docs/quickstart.md

 Create a folder for your app with a virtual environment, then enter the folder and activate the virtual environment.

 > You can choose another name for your app.
 Names should be 3 to 30 characters long and contain only lowercase letters and numbers, dashes, and underscores.

+Then, install `dbos` and initialize your folder with a sample application.

 </article>

 <article className="col col--6">